donald-macritchie/memory-flip-card/README.md

  - In the second attempt of the game after reset, the score board would display a score of more than 8/8, for example, 9/8, 10/8, etc.
  - This was fixed by placing the score variable into the startGame function which now resets the score board.

+### Start Game Button
+ - I had initially tried to use an onclick attribute on the start game button element
+ - Due to the script being at the bottom of the html page, i realised that this would not work
+ - This was replaced with an click event listener in the script.js file

 ## Unfixed Bugs

 ## Deployment

  - The site was deployed using GitHub pages.
 The steps taken are as follows:

  - In the GitHub repository, navigate to the Settings tab